 Des Moines Drug Manufacturing Lawyer

-We represent those accused of drug manufacturing thoughout Polk County and Dallas County, including Des Moines, West Des Moines, Ankeny and Urbandale.
+We represent those accused of drug manufacturing throughout Polk County and Dallas County, including Des Moines, West Des Moines, Ankeny, and Urbandale.
 We also fight drug manufacturing charges all over Iowa.

 Defining Intent to Manufacture Drugs in Iowa

 It is illegal to merely possess any of the substances listed in the Iowa Controlled Substances Act or the Federal Controlled Substances Act.
 However, there are extra penalties for those charged with possession with intent to distribute or manufacture.

 Prosecutors can use a variety of factors to prove intent to manufacture.
 One of the most frequent ways to show intent to manufacture or actual manufacturing is being found with the equipment used to manufacture drugs in a meth lab or other location for manufacturing drugs.
 Most drugs require both equipment and special chemicals to manufacture.

 The penalties for manufacturing drugs tend to depend on the number of drugs you are found with.
 The worst penalty you can receive is a Class B felony, which will result in up to 50 years in prison and a fine of up to $1 million.
 You may be charged with a Class B felony if prosecutors can prove you possessed:

 - More than 5 kilograms of methamphetamine (meth) or amphetamines;